openphacts/openphacts.github.io/External-Components.md

 Moriarty is a simple PHP library for accessing the Talis Platform.
 And working with SPARQL and RDF.

-## ChemSpider

-A database and web service providing information on chemicals.
-Created and maintained by RSC (Royal Society of Chemistry).

 ## CRS

 The RSC "Chemical Registration Service".

+CRS = ChemSpider + CVSP + Compounds (?)

 Q: How much of the RSC software (CRS, CVSP, etc.) required by Open PHACTS covered by the "ops-crs" project?

 [ops-crs GitHub project](https://github.com/openphacts/ops-crs/)

+Open PHACTS at RSC: [http://ops.rsc.org](http://ops.rsc.org)

+## ChemSpider

+A database and web service providing information on chemicals, with an emphasis on chemical structure.
+An aggregator.
+Created and maintained by RSC (Royal Society of Chemistry).

+Millions of compounds.
+Combines hundreds of datasets.
+Difficult to manually curate that much data.

+ChemSpider core compound identifier = InChI-Key.

 ## CVSP